 Mankind has always had a fascination with fire.
 It's power and flame beckon like a seductive dancer.
 Fire's hypnotic effects captured the heart and mind of this Pioneer glass artist Vickie Lee.
-The renowned glass artist, known for her clown characters and Christmas ornaments has been entraced by fire and glass for 36 years.
+The renowned glass artist, known for her clown characters and Christmas ornaments has been entranced by fire and glass since she began in 1972.

 In 1994 Vickie took her torch, tanks, and her talent to Las Vegas, where she was offered a contract as the resident glassblower for the MGM Grand Casino in Las Vegas, creating her clowns exclusively for the Crystal Wizard store and demonstrating her craft daily for the throngs of casino guests.
 While in Las Vegas she also developed an exclusive line of glass dolphins for the Mirage Resorts Hotel as well as a gift line for the Crystal Palace at the Bally's Casino & Hotel.